pavanbadempet/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to A-Healthcare-System!
+Thank you for contributing to AIO-Healthcare-System!
 Your efforts are appreciated.